ibm-cloud-docs/containers/strategy.md

 [Classic]{: tag-classic-inf} [VPC]{: tag-vpc}

-To protect your app from a master failure or for classic clusters that must reside in one of the supported [single zone locations](/docs/containers?topic=containers-regions-and-zones#zones-sz), you can create multiple clusters in different zones within a region, and connect them with a global load balancer.
-This option is useful if you must provision a cluster in a single zone region, but you still want the benefits of multizone availability.
+To protect your app from a master failure, you can create multiple clusters in different zones within a region, and connect them with a global load balancer.
+This option is useful if you must provision a cluster in Classic data center with only one zone, but you still want the benefits of multizone availability.

     To connect multiple clusters with a global load balancer, the clusters must be set up with public network connectivity and your apps must be exposed through [Ingress](/docs/containers?topic=containers-managed-ingress-about), [routes](/docs/openshift?topic=openshift-openshift_routes), or with a [Kubernetes load balancer service](/docs/containers?topic=containers-cs_network_planning).